davidgasquez/handbook/content/ideas.md

 - Simple, Open Source and multiplatform.
 Works offline and has a backup mechanism similar to git.
 - Focus on capturing ideas and content as fast as possible.
 - Should be managed as a graph:
   - Nodes are notes or smaller graphs.
+Notes should be atomic, concept-oriented and linked.
   - Bidirectional links connecting nodes.
   - Nodes could have several parents.
   - Users can remix and connect ideas in multiple overlapping hierarchies.